daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

 My research interests lie in the intersection of computer systems and networking with a recent focus on in-network computing.
-Recently, I have been designing new abstractions and runtime systems for heterogeneous programmable data plane devices such as network switches and NICs to unleash their full potentials.
+Recently, I have been designing new abstractions and runtime systems for heterogeneous programmable data plane devices such as network switches and NICs to enable elastic and resilient in-network computing.
 In the past, I worked on various topics in systems security and wireless networks.

 Prior to CMU, I worked at <a href="http://www.kaist.edu">KAIST</a> for three years as a research scientist.
 Before then, I received a BS and MS degree in